2000 United States presidential election in Tennessee

 The 2000 United States presidential election in Tennessee was held on November 7, 2000, and was part of the 2000 United States presidential election.
 Voters chose 11 representatives, or electors, to the Electoral College, who voted for president and vice president.

 Tennessee was won by Texas Governor George W. Bush by a 3.87% margin of victory, despite having voted for President Bill Clinton in 1992 and 1996 and being the home state of Vice President Al Gore.
-If Gore had carried his home state, he, instead of Bush, would have been elected president.
+Had Gore carried his home state, he would have won the presidency.
 Gore's defeat was considered an upset, as he had previously won every county in Tennessee in 1990 in his Senate bid and was popular in the state prior to his election as vice president.

-This was the last of three consecutive elections in which Tennessee was decided by single-digit margins, and as of 2024, this is the last election in which Tennessee was decided by less than 10%.
+This was the last of three consecutive elections in which Tennessee was decided by single-digit margins, and as of 2024, this is the last election in which Tennessee was decided by less than 13%.
 Since 2000, Tennessee has rapidly moved away from swing state status and become a Republican stronghold.
 Gore was the first major party nominee to lose his home state since George McGovern lost South Dakota in 1972.
 Additionally, this was the first election where a presidential nominee won the state with more than a million votes.

 As of the 2024 presidential election, this is the last election in which Campbell County, Lewis County, Robertson County, Gibson County, Dickson County, Bedford County, Franklin County, Warren County, Henry County, Marshall County, Giles County, Marion County, White County, Hickman County, DeKalb County, Crockett County, Cannon County, and Decatur County voted for the Democratic nominee.
 Gore's victories in Marion and Campbell remain the last time that a Democrat has carried any county in staunchly Republican East Tennessee, this was also the last time a Democrat crossed 40% in East Tennessee.
 The election served as the last in which Tennessee was regarded as a swing state in some outlets.